N10h0ggr/N10h0ggr.github.io/_posts/2024-05-19-Implementing-Early-Bird-APC-Injection-in-Rust.md

 title: Implementing Early Bird APC Injection in Rust
 date: 2024-05-19
 categories:
-  - malware
+  - Malware Development
-  - execution
+  - Process Injection
 tags:
+  - Maldev-Academy
-  - english
+  - Rust
 toc: "true"
 ---
 In this post, I'll walk you through one of the challenges from [Maldev Academy](https://maldevacademy.com/): creating a program in Rust that connects to an HTTP/HTTPS web page, downloads a shellcode, and performs Early Bird APC injection to execute it.